wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

 In order to demonstrate how you can decode the downloaded data, we will start a new container using 'decode-bufr-jupyter' image.

-This container will be start Jupyter notebook server on your instance which includes the "ecCodes" library that you can use to decode BUFR data.
+This container will be start Jupyter notebook server on your instance which includes the [ecCodes](https://sites.ecmwf.int/docs/eccodes) library that you can use to decode BUFR data.

 We will use the example notebooks included in `~/exercise-materials/notebook-examples` to decode the downloaded data for the cyclone tracks.